singer-io/getting-started/BEST_PRACTICES.md

 | `database`        | string             | optional  | For a database source, the name of the database. |
 | `table`           | string             | optional  | For a database source, the name of the table. |
 | `row_count`       | integer            | optional  | The number of rows in the source data, for taps that have access to that information. |

+### JSON Schema Extensions

+In order to allow a Tap to indicate which fields are selectable and to allow the user to make their selections, we extend JSON Schema by adding two additional properties.
+Note that since JSON Schema is recursive, these properties may appear on the top-level schema or on properties within the
+schema:

+* `inclusion`: Either `available`, `automatic`, or `unsupported`.

+    * `"available"` means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`.
+    * `"automatic"` means that the Tap may emit values for the field, but it is not up to the user to select it.
+    * `"unsupported"` means that the field exists in the source data but the Tap is unable to provide it.
+* `selected`: Either `true` or `false`.
+For a top-level schema, `true` indicates that the stream should be synced, and `false` indicates it should be omitted entirely.
+For a property within a stream, `true` means include the property, `false` means leave it out.

 Here's an example of a discovered catalog